ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 $S \subset \mathbb R^n$,

 $$\mathbb P(M(x) \in S) \le e^\epsilon P(M(x') \in S). \qquad (1)$$

+Practically speaking, this means given the results from perturbed query on two known databases that differs by one row, it is hard to determine which result is from which database.

 An example of $\epsilon$-dp mechanism is the Laplace mechanism.